Brown rat: Alberta

 The adjacent and similarly landlocked province of Saskatchewan initiated a rat control program in 1972, and has managed to reduce the number of rats in the province substantially, although they have not been eliminated.
 The Saskatchewan rat control program has considerably reduced the number of rats trying to enter Alberta.

 New Zealand

 First arriving before 1800 (perhaps on James Cook's vessels), brown rats pose a serious threat to many of New Zealand's native wildlife.
 Rat eradication programmes within New Zealand have led to rat-free zones on offshore islands and even on fenced "ecological islands" on the mainland.
 Before an eradication effort was launched in 2001, the sub-Antarctic Campbell Island had the highest population density of brown rats in the world.
-Predator Free 2050 aims to eradicate rats from the entirety of New Zealand.